 During performance assessment testing, the combustion turbine system should be operated for a minimum of one (1) hour according to the operating conditions set out in Section 8.1.1 of this Guideline with emissions of NOx, CO and O2 measured with either a CEMS, source test or portable combustion gas analyzer (if source testing or CEMS is not required).
 Portable combustion gas analyzers should be selected and operated according to the methodology and equipment requirements described in ASTM D6522-20.
-Emission levels are to be compared with the appropriate emission concentration limits of the permission and documented.
+Emission levels are expected to be calculated as integrated averages on an hourly basis with a known date and time reference concurrent with the energy quantification data described in Section 6.1 and are to be compared with the appropriate emission concentration limits of the permission and documented.
 Similar to the installation test, any testing activity performed with a portable combustion gas analyzer is considered to be an assessment of equipment performance and is not to be considered a determination of compliance (i.e., only source testing and CEMS are considered to be activities that determine compliance with emission limits).